-UMOJA..Ooo-moe-juh (a Kiswahili word meaning unity) is a community and critical resource dedicated to enhancing the cultural and educational experiences of African American and other students.
-The UMOJA community seeks to educate the whole student- Mind, Body, and Spirit.
+students.
 We believe that when the voices and histories of African American students are deliberately and intentionally recognized, it will help students experience themselves as valuable and worthy of an education.

 Why Such a Program?

 Research has revealed that mentoring relationships, along with intentional and deliberate focus on successful strategies, help to increase positive outcomes for historically under-represented populations.
 Course completion and academic success in college for African-Americans are amongst the lowest of students attending California colleges.
 The program objective is to promote student success and improved lifetime outcomes through a curriculum that is responsive to the legacy of the African and African American Diasporas.